jtelszasz/blog_project/_posts/2014-07-31-Feeding-The-Data-Monster.md

   creditlink: http://texturelovers.com
 ---

-Scouring the internetz for some data.
+Scouring the interwebz for some data.

 There are a few research questions that I'd like to dig into but I haven't quite found the right data yet for them.
 Ideally I would use our apartment data, but I need at least some summer data (early June won't count) and we actually just moved apartments.
 There are some important differences between the previous and current apartment - namely central AC, larger but less leaky windows, a much larger floor plan, a dishwasher, and a dedicated apartment electric water heater.